Yuliashaaa/aoc_2024/README.md

    cd aoc-2024
    ```

-2. Make sure you have Python 3.13 installed.
+2. Make sure you have Python 3.13 installed

 3. Navigate to the day's folder:
    ```bash